 We next examine the growth of the capital stock.
 This is given by gross investment ('source') minus the sum of depreciation and devaluation ('sink').
-Gross investment we take to be a proportion, $\lambda$ , of total profit.
-That is, where $\dot{K}$ is shorthand notation for the time-derivative of the capital stock, dK/dt.
-Now the rate of profit (in labour-time terms) is the ratio of the surplus, S, to the capital stock, K:
+Gross investment we take to be a proportion, λ , of total profit.
+That is, where \dot{K} is shorthand notation for the time-derivative of the capital stock, dK/dt.3